 Other times, though, you may only need specialized system implementation support and training based on a clear specifications you've already developed, in which case a broad-scale consulting firm would present a poor fit.

-The larger point here is that you need to recognize the strengths and weaknesses of interactive agencies versus systems integrators versus vendor services arms.
+The larger point here is that you need to recognize the strengths and weaknesses of agencies versus systems integrators versus vendor services arms.
 Don't trust that one will do the other's job as well as you need.

-In fact, within larger projects, we often see the customer supported by a combination of a design agency, integrator, and vendor professional services arm.
+In fact, within larger MarTech projects, we often see the customer supported by a combination of a design agency, integrator, and vendor professional services arm.
 Managing this troika is never a walk in the park.
 But organizations with strong management and a solid strategic vision can exploit specialized external talent for substantial competitive benefit.
 It still begs the question, though, of which to pick first.

 Pick a services partner first?

 You could pick the services partner first, and let them bring in the tool they think is best.
 We tend to recommend this only if you are looking to implement several major packaged solutions simultaneously, and need a general contractor to prove how they can piece together the all the right parts.
 For most customers seeking a single type of technology, though, this represents a high-risk approach for all but the smallest projects.
-Integrators will naturally tend to steer you towards the tools they know (or have a vested interest in).
+Integrators will naturally tend to steer you towards the limited set of tools they know (or have a vested interest in).

 A primer on switching costs